 In this course, students continue to examine the fundamentals of the legal, historical, and educational foundations of Structured English Instruction (SEI) and other instructional programs for English Language Learners.
 Theoretical principles of language acquisition and the role of culture in learning are examined.
 Methods of assessment are identified and analyzed.
 Students will identify strategies to promote English language development and improve student achievement.
 They will plan, deliver, and evaluate instruction for English Language Learners.

-SED-5341 Early Adolescent Psychology in Middle School Teaching
+SED-533TE: Early Adolescent Psychology in Middle School Teaching for Current Practitioners

-SED 5485 Methods of Teaching Social Studies in Secondary Schools
+SED-536TE: Methods of Teaching Mathematics in Secondary Schools for Current Practitioners

-SED 5483 Methods of Teaching Science in Secondary Schools
+SED-537TE: Methods of Teaching Science in Secondary Schools for Current Practitioners

-SED 5482 Methods of Teaching Mathematics in Secondary Schools
+SED-538TE: Methods of Teaching Social Studies in Secondary Schools for Current Practitioners

-This course will focus on curriculum designs that include contemporary tools and resources to maximize student learning, inspire creativity and foster innovation.
-This course explores methods to engage learners by using digital tools to explore real world issues and solve authentic problems.
-The use of tools such as social networking, presentation software, multimedia social spaces, blogs and web feeds to advance student learning will also be addressed.
+This course focuses on curriculum designs that include contemporary tools and resources to maximize student learning, inspire creativity, and foster innovation.
+This course also explores methods of engaging learners by using digital tools to address real-world issues and solve authentic problems.
+The use of tools such as social networking, presentation software, multimedia social spaces, blogs, and Web feeds to advance student learning is also addressed.